-- o to allow copyright material to be used for socially useful purposes; and - to update Australia's copyright laws and to ensure that the law is better equipped to keep pace with developments in technology and consequently rapidly changing consumer behaviour.
+- to allow copyright material to be used for socially useful purposes; and - to update Australia's copyright laws and to ensure that the law is better equipped to keep pace with developments in technology and consequently rapidly changing consumer behaviour.

-This paper will consider whether, two years since the passage of these amendments, they are achieving their goals.
-In looking at this I will explore two key issues:
+In my paper I would like to consider whether, two years since the passage of these amendments, they are achieving their goals.
+In looking at this I would like to explore two key issues:

-- o how the provisions are being interpreted and used in institutions; and - whether the ability to contract out of the exceptions and current anti-circumvention legislation impact on the usefulness of the new copyright exceptions.
+- how the provisions are being interpreted and used in institutions; and - whether the ability to contract out of the exceptions and current anti-circumvention legislation impact on the usefulness of the new copyright exceptions.